plone/training/docs/plone-deployment/project-start.md

 ### Checking the Stack Status

-Verify the stack’s operational status with:
+Verify the stack's operational status with:

 ```shell
 make stack-status